siddhesh2263/chaos-testing/readme.md

 Metrics, logs, and alerts are used to assess system behaviour and overall impact.

 ### Incremental:
-We can start with small faults, and then expans to compound failures.
+We can start with small faults, and then expand to compound failures.

 <br>